splunk/public-o11y-docs/gdi/opentelemetry/collector-addon/collector-addon-intro.rst

 Before you install the Splunk Add-on for the OpenTelemetry Collector, you must have the following Splunk products installed and configured:

-* Splunk Universal Forwarder version 8.x or 9.x on Windows or Linux: The Splunk Add-on for OpenTelemetry Collector is installed alongside your universal forwarder to push collected data to Splunk Observability Cloud.
+* Splunk Universal Forwarder version 8.x or 9.x on Windows or Linux: The Splunk Add-on for the OpenTelemetry Collector is installed alongside your universal forwarder to push collected data to Splunk Observability Cloud.

-* Splunk Observability Cloud: The Splunk Add-on for OpenTelemetry Collector is configured to send data to Splunk Observability Cloud.
+* Splunk Observability Cloud: The Splunk Add-on for the OpenTelemetry Collector is configured to send data to Splunk Observability Cloud.
 See :ref:`otel-intro` and :ref:`otel-requirements` for more information on how to prepare your Splunk Observability Cloud instance.

 * (optional) Install Splunk Enterprise or Splunk Cloud if you plan to use a Splunk Web interface or deployment server as forwarders.

-* (optional) Install the deployment server if you plan to use the deployment server to push the Splunk Add-on for OpenTelemetry Collector to multiple hosts.
+* (optional) Install the deployment server if you plan to use the deployment server to push the Splunk Add-on for the OpenTelemetry Collector to multiple hosts.

 .. raw:: html